Senior Information Architect

 2004 - 2005

-Senior Information Architect and User Researcher
+Senior Information Architect and User Researcher (Contractor at Department of Health and Human Services)

 - Re-architected the top levels of the 18,000-page HHS intranet.
 Interviewed 24 users, wrote personas, and guided the content audit.
 Co-authored a gap analysis that compared the existing intranet with current user needs.